Ratepay Data Privacy Statement

 If you have given us your consent to the processing of personal data in accordance with Art.
 6 para.
 1 lit. a) GDPR, your consent is primarily the basis of our data processing.
 Which of your data we process based on your consent depends on the purpose of your consent.

 In some cases, the headquarters of our service providers are located outside the European Economic Area (EEA).
-If a transfer of personal data takes place to countries outside the European Economic Area (EEA) and no adequacy finding by the European Commission is available to them or a US service provider is not certified under the EU-US Privacy Shield, we use standard privacy clauses of the European Commission to ensure an adequate level of data protection.
-A copy or reference to the appropriate or adequate safeguards can be obtained by contacting us at the above contact details.
+If personal data is transferred to countries outside the European Economic Area (EEA) and no adequacy decision of the European Commission is available for this, we use standard contractual clauses of the European Commission or there are binding internal data protection regulations to ensure an adequate level of data protection, a copy of which can be requested via the above-mentioned contact details, or we rely on the exemptions of Article 49 (1) of the GDPR.

 12.2 Access to this data is subject to strict restrictions.
 In principle, our employees have no access to creditworthiness information.
-However, such information relating to payment transactions in connection with the payment method Ratepay installment payment can be made available to Wirecard Bank on request if and to the extent that Wirecard Bank requires this information in order to comply with a legal obligation or official order.
+However, information relating to payment transactions in connection with claims assigned to our payment partners may be made available to such payment partners upon request, if and to the extent that the payment partners require such information in order to comply with a legal obligation or official order.
+This shall only apply in cases in which we have assigned the corresponding claim to a payment partner.
+Please refer to your separate payment information for details.
 The legal basis for processing is our legitimate interest in this respect (Art.
 6 para.
 1 lit. f) GDPR).

 13.1 Right of access to your processed data (Art.
 15 GDPR)